|

-The River As Lifeline
+The River as Lifeline

 You can probably think of several ancient civilizations that grew up on rivers: Egypt, China, India, the Middle East.
 These people depended on the Nile River, the Yangzte River, the Indus River, and the Tigris and Euphrates Rivers for survival.
 Some things haven't changed.
 A good example of a modern civilization that depends on a river is the Okavango Delta.
 The Delta is thousands of miles of rivers, wetlands, swamps, islands, and wildlife in the Kalahari Desert region of Botswana.

 And because the river is so large, it supports many kinds of animals not usually found in the desert, including crocodiles, hippopotamuses, and more than 80 species of fish.
 Rivers today still bring much-needed water to people in all civilizations.
 Many agriculture areas now have canals and other methods of irrigation designed to transport water from place to place.
 Rainwater is collected and stored, and river water is stored in dams and reservoirs.
-Rivers today still bring goods and communication from other people.
-Graphics courtesy of ArtToday |
+Rivers today still bring goods and communication from other people. |

 |